 - Do not include references in brackets within the text eg (Abramson, 2011) in the academic style.
 As we first publish online and then as a printable PDF, please:

 - where relevant link to the reference where it is available as a web resource

-- AND provide an endnote with the full reference, preferably in Chicago style.
+- AND provide an endnote with the full reference, preferably in Harvard style.
 You may also provide a bibliography at end of essay instead.

 - Please do not overdo it on the endnotes (no more than 40 for each essay)– use it mainly for referring to facts/evidence that may be surprising, questioned or challenged.

 - Please send as .doc file or .docx file or Open/Libre Office equivalent for written texts, pdf for artistic submissions

 - The decision of the Editorial Panel is final.
 If your abstract or essay is chosen for the book, please be ready to respond to peer reviews and copy editing comments based on the timeline below.

 - 14 April: Provision of Abstracts